-The residence facility for boys students & male staff is being provided at Residential Complex (New Land).
-The resident facility for girls is also provided within the campus premises for the time being.
-The two (02) boys' hostels will start functioning in next session.
+The residencial e facilities for male students and staff is provided at Residential Complex (New Land).
+The residential facility for female students is also provided within the campus premises for the time being.
+The two boys' hostels will start functioning in next session.
 The following facilities are available:

-1. Boys Hostel -02 No.
+1. Boys Hostel 02 Nos

-2. Girls Hostels -02 No.
+2. Girls Hostels 02 Nos

-3. Teachers /Hostel -01 No
+3. Teachers /Hostel 01 No.

-4. Mosque -01 No. (Within Campus)
+4. Mosque 01 No.

-5. Auditorium -01 No.
+5. Auditorium 01 No.